Kantha Rao: Personal life

 Rao was married to Suseela and had a daughter in 1942.
-The daughter died of smallpox during infancy.
+Their daughter died of smallpox during infancy.
 They had a son in 1945 named after his father as Keshav.
-He married Hymavathi in 1950 and subsequently Suseela died of illness.
+He married Hymavathi in 1950; Suseela died of an illness soon afterwards.
 His son also died of typhoid fever in his childhood.
-He has four sons and a daughter by Hymavathi, named Pratap, Keshav, Suseela, Raja and Satyam, in that order.
+He had four sons and a daughter by Hymavathi, named Pratap, Keshav, Suseela, Raja and Satyam, in that order.

 His son Raja (Rajeswara Rao) has acted in Sudigundalu, Prema Jeevulu, Gandara Gandadu, Gundelu Teesina Monagadu, Swati Chinukulu, Ukku Pidugu, Rajasimha, Evaru Monagadu, Maro Prapancham and Manushulu Matti Bommalu.

-His son Satyam also has acted in Saptaswaralu, Prema Jeevulu and Gandara Gandadu.
+His other son, Satyam, has acted in Saptaswaralu, Prema Jeevulu and Gandara Gandadu.

-His grandson Sai Eshwar also worked as child artist in Television industry.
+His grandson Sai Eshwar worked as a child artist in television.

 Death

 Rao died at Yashoda Hospital, Hyderabad on 22 March 2009 due to cancer complications.